sinequa/sba-angular/docs/modules/components/theme.md

 ## Customize which component theme to import

-The theme modifications are split in many components SCSS files you can find under `components/theme/components` so you can import them independently.
+The theme modifications are split in many SCSS files per components you can find under `components/theme/components` so you can import them independently.

 Note that some global Vanilla styling is done inside `components/theme/_vanilla.scss` that you may want to keep if you edit the files you wish to import.